 Graduate Tax Program Master Classes/CLE

-When: March 31, 2016 from 12:30pm to 2:00pm
+When: Tuesday, February 21st from 12:30pm to 2:00pm

 International Tax Master Classes/CLE

-When: May 26, 2016 from 12:30 to 2:00pm
+When: Tuesday, May 2nd from 12:30 to 2:00 pm

 The Graduate Tax Program Annual Professional Responsibility Workshop (TAX 403)

 All students in the Graduate Tax Program are encouraged to attend the Annual Workshop each year.
-The challenges of tax practice are numerous and it is important to set aside time to focus professional responsibility and ethics.
+The challenges of tax practice are numerous and it is important to set aside time to focus on professional responsibility and ethics.